packit/packit.dev/content/packit-as-a-service.md

 draft: false
 ---

-Packit-as-a-Service is a GitHub Application (https://developer.github.com/apps/about-apps/).
+Packit-as-a-Service is a GitHub App (https://developer.github.com/apps/about-apps/).

 ### Easy to use